Use your credit card to your advantage

 Pick a credit card that matches your life stage

-There’s a wide variety of credit cards in the market, each with their own sets of pros and cons.
-With so many options, it can be challenging to decide which cards to get.
+There’s a wide variety of credit cards in the market, each with their own set of pros and cons.

 If you’re feeling overwhelmed by the variety, a good rule of thumb to adopt is to narrow your search to selecting a credit card that matches your life stage.